Get started

 Can I use my own LLM with speech-to-speech?

 It depends on the provider.
 Native multimodal approaches like OpenAI Realtime and Gemini Live lock you into their proprietary model.
-Inworld S2S lets you route to any of 220+ LLMs via Inworld Router, including OpenAI, Anthropic, Google, DeepSeek, Mistral, and open-source models.
-Deepgram's STT + TTS approach also supports any LLM, but requires you to manage the orchestration yourself.
+Inworld Realtime API lets you route to any of hundreds of LLMs via Inworld Router, including OpenAI, Anthropic, Google, DeepSeek, Mistral, and open-source models.

 What latency should I target for conversational voice AI?